ET-Bike/E.T-Bike/README.txt

-E.T Bike is a platform to help sharing bikes.
+This Branch is Android Client branch for E.T Bike to help sharing bikes.